secureblue/secureblue.github.io/content/articles/ARTICLES.md

 ---
 title: "Articles | secureblue"
-description: "List of articles related to secureblue and hardened-chromium"
+description: "List of articles related to secureblue and Trivalent"
 permalink: /articles
 ---